Speeding Points

 • 5 points for speeding between 26 to 30 miles per hour over the limit

-• 5 points plus 15-day suspension of license for speeding 31 miles per hour or above the limit
+• 5 points plus a 15-day license suspension for speeding 31 miles per hour or above the limit

-Speeding points may have more serious consequences than imagined.
-I would defend your rights and do everything to ensure your future behind the wheels isn’t affected.
+Keep in mind that speeding points can have more significant ramifications than anticipated.
+I will defend your rights and take all necessary steps to ensure that your future behind the wheel remains unaffected.

 What Happens When I Get Six Points?

-The first time a driver accumulates six points, PennDOT will suspend his license and require him to take a pass a safe driving class and exam within 30 days of the sixth point being added.
+When a driver accumulates six points for the first time, PennDOT will suspend their license and mandate completion of a safe driving class and exam within 30 days.

 Client Reviews